20+ Things to Do With Your Family in Knoxville, TN

 Knoxville Ice Bears Hockey Team

 If you’re visiting Knoxville in the fall, you can enjoy a Knoxville Ice Bears hockey game.
 Their season runs from fall to early spring each year.
 They offer an electric experience that is sure to keep your family entertained.
-The Ice Bears have a kids zone, concessions, merchandise to buy, and plenty of photo opportunities with their mascot Chilly Bear.
+The Ice Bears have a kids zone, concessions, merchandise, and plenty of photo opportunities with their mascot, Chilly Bear.

-My kids are particularly sensitive to loud noises but we didn’t have an issue at this hockey game.
-It is loud when the fun music plays but not overbearing.
-However, if you have little ones who are sensitive to noise, take headphones with you.
+My kids are particularly sensitive to loud noises, but we didn’t have an issue at this hockey game.
+It’s loud when the fun music plays but not overbearing.
+However, if you have little ones who are sensitive to noise, bring headphones.
 Don’t forget to buy popcorn and enjoy the kids’ fun zone before the game ends!

 Visit the Knoxville Ice Bears website to learn more.

-We love getting to the game right as the gate opens so we can take advantage of the kid’s activities and grab dinner at the Batter’s Box Bar & Grill.
-The cheeseburger and fries are amazing!
+We love getting to the game right as the gate opens so we can take advantage of the kid’s activities and grab dinner.

-• A game day schedule is available on their website.
+• A game day schedule is available online.

 • Get to the game early to get a good parking spot.